tryton/tryton/modules/stock_lot/doc/usage.rst

-If you are interested in finding out where some particular lots are stored, then once you have selected the lots you are interested in, you can use the menu items in the lot's :guilabel:`Open related records` menu.
+If you are interested in finding out where some particular lots are stored, then once you have selected the lots you are interested in, you can use the menu items :guilabel:`Stock Locations` in the lot's :guilabel:`Open related records` menu.

 To view how much lots is in one or more stock locations you first need to select the locations you are interested in.